-Straka has served as a 9 year Board Member of the Ohio Turfgrass Foundation (OTF), and is slated to become the Executive Committee President in 2017 after completing his one year term as the 2016 Executive Committee Vice President.
+Straka has served as a 10-year Board Member of the Ohio Turfgrass Foundation (OTF), and is currently serving as the Executive Committee Immediate Past- President in 2018 - 2019.
 He also has been an Adjunct Professor at The Ohio State University and a judge for the Golf Digest/GCSAA Environmental Leaders in Golf Awards.

 Straka, a native of northeastern Ohio, developed and strengthened his commitment to environmental design while a student at Cornell University.
 In 1994 he earned a Bachelor of Science degree in Landscape Architecture, followed in 1995 by a Master of Professional Studies degree in Agriculture – Turfgrass Management and Environmental Golf Course Design Studies.
 His Masters work involved the development of Widow’s Walk Golf Course in Scituate, Mass., which later would be recognized as the first environmental demonstration and research golf course in the United States.